JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 sudo cp qradiolink.sh /usr/local/bin/qradiolink
 sudo chmod a+x /usr/local/bin/qradiolink
 ```

-Now you can launch and use the app.
-If you are limited on disk space, you can delete the `$LIME_SRC` directory (≈700 MB).
-You may want to keep it though, since now you can easily update each component to the latest changes.

-You can also zip the entire `$LIME_INSTALL` folder and move it to another machine, which will need only a few basic packages installed with `apt`.
+Now you can launch the app, but it still requires set up.

 ## Device Setup

-This section is important.
-QRadioLink won't work unless you follow instructions here.

-You'll need to set up the udev rules by running `sudo $LIME_SRC/LimeSuite/udev-rules/install.sh`, if you haven't done so already.
+First, the udev rules have to be installed.
+You can do this by running `sudo $LIME_SRC/LimeSuite/udev-rules/install.sh`, if you haven't done so already.
 Alternatively, if security isn't a concern, you can run `qradiolink` with `sudo`.

-The device needs to be configured in the "Setup" tab of QRadioLink.
+The device has to be configured in the "Setup" tab of QRadioLink.
 At minimum, device args and antenna names need to be changed from defaults.

 For lime boards:
 - the device args should be `driver=lime,soapy=0` or empty.
 The latter option will select the first SDR board Soapy finds.